Skip to main content

 }

-The parameterized test above fails if any single example fails evaluation.
-For many use cases, you may want to assert that the average score across all examples meets a quality threshold instead.
-This is useful when:
+The parameterized test above fails if any single example fails.
+Often you want a different gate: assert that the average score across all examples clears a threshold.
+This fits when:

-- Individual examples may occasionally score below the threshold, but overall quality should be high
+• Individual examples may dip below the threshold, but overall quality should stay high.

-- You want to set different thresholds for different evaluators
+• You want different thresholds for different evaluators.

-- You're running quality gates in CI/CD pipelines
+• You run quality gates in CI/CD pipelines.

 import dev.dokimos.core.*;